ArtemPindrus/StateGrapher/README.md

 The full documentation is here: https://artempindrus.github.io/StateGrapher/docs/introduction.html.

 # Introduction
 StateGrapher is a tool used to graph Hierarchical State Machines.
-Based on the graphs, C# state-machine classes are generated.

 Based on the graphs, C# state-machine classes are generated.